By using this site, you agree to the Privacy Policy and Terms of Use.

 Pain Processing and Immune Signaling

 The brain’s pain processing systems rely on multiple neurotransmitter pathways working in coordination.
-Endorphins provide natural pain relief and reward signaling, while substance P transmits pain signals and coordinates inflammatory responses, as detailed in research from Pain Medicine journals.
+Endorphins provide natural pain relief and reward signaling, while substance P transmits pain signals and coordinates inflammatory responses.

 Histamine serves dual functions in brain physiology, maintaining wakefulness while facilitating immune system communication.
 This neurotransmitter connects neurological and immunological processes, highlighting the integrated nature of brain-body health systems.

 Glycine contributes to motor control and nervous system regulation, particularly in spinal cord function and inhibitory signaling.
-Research published in the Brain Research journal shows glycine’s importance in maintaining proper neuromuscular coordination.
+Glycine’s importance in maintaining proper neuromuscular coordination has been established in neuroscience research.

 Clinical Implications of Neurotransmitter Balance